Appendix 9: Using the CQL Amalgam

 Typically you would #define cql_write_file your_write_function before you include the amalgam and then define your_write_function elsewhere in that file (before or after the amalgam is included are both fine).

-When you include the amalgam, you get everything by default.
-You may, however, only want some limited subset of the compiler’s functions in your build.
+Including the amalgam gives you everything by default.
+You may, however, only want a limited subset of the compiler’s functions in your build.

 • CQL_AMALGAM_LEAN : enable lean mode; this must be set or you get everything